Skip to the content.

 Fill the Short Title field on the case (e.g., Brown) to control how the short name appears.

-Cases aren’t the style’s strong suit.
-Bluebook’s Rule 10.9 “five-footnote rule” — use a short form only if the full cite appears in the same footnote or one of the preceding five footnotes, otherwise re-cite in full — cannot be implemented in CSL, because the style has no way to count footnote distance (see the known limitation below).
-The style will short-form every subsequent case cite, even ones that are 30 footnotes downstream.
-The author typically enters cases and case short forms manually in the footnote text rather than through Zotero, and that is a reasonable workflow if precise case-citation behavior matters to you.
+Rule 10.9’s five-footnote rule now works.
+Bluebook’s Rule 10.9 — use a short form only if the full cite appears in the same footnote or one of the preceding five footnotes, otherwise re-cite in full — is applied automatically.
+The style short-forms a subsequent case cite only when the prior cite is within five footnotes; beyond that window it reverts to the full cite (Brown v.
+Board of Education, 347 U.S. 483 (1954)).
+This relies on Zotero’s footnote-distance tracking, so it’s accurate within a live document but won’t survive being copied into a context where the processor can’t see the surrounding notes.
+Personally, this author still typically enters cases and case short forms manually in the footnote text rather than through Zotero, and that remains a reasonable workflow if precise case-citation behavior matters to you.

 Statute / bill / regulation